Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-After I was done with my previous blogs, in which I explained how you could determine if the device is capable to fetch the Autopilot profile and how the OfflineDeviceId was used, I decided to take a closer look at the first step in the whole process.
+After I was done with my previous blogs, in which I explained how you could determine if the device is capable of fetching the Autopilot profile and how the OfflineDeviceId was used, I decided to take a closer look at the first step in the whole process.

-So I will advise you to read the blog below to better understand the complete flow.
+So, I will advise you to read the blog below to understand the complete flow better.

 In this blog, I am going to focus a bit more on the DeviceAddRequest and where it originates from